Call

 Best Wildfire Resistant Roof

-When looking for the best wildfire resistant roof, you want one that doesn’t contain any flammable materials, such wood.
+When looking for the best wildfire resistant roof for your home or small office in Northern Colorado, you want one that doesn’t contain any flammable materials, such wood or asphalt.
 Asphalt shingles are Class-A fire resistant, which is the highest fire rating given.
 However, they do contain asphalt, which is not ideal.
 Unless wood shake is regularly treated, it’s highly flammable, so those are out.
-If you had one of the best wildfire resistant roofs, you wouldn’t have to worry about your roof catching on fire.
+If you had one of the best wildfire resistant roofs, you wouldn’t have to worry about your roof catching fire.

 wildfires in homes